Who I am

 Key Skills

-JavaScript, Node.JS, React, React Native
+JavaScript, TypeScript, Node.JS, React, React Native

 These are the core technologies I use to build websites, mobile apps and backend services.
 I have been working with these professionally since 2013 and for some time personally before that as well.
 These are technologies I know incredibly well.